Tell us if you like or dislike Until Dawn to display persons you share this with. This way you can discover people just like you!

 IMBrettDalton we saved the cheerleader but we couldn't save you !! #light switch #until dawn

-Until Dawn is a 2015 interactive drama survival horror video game developed by Supermassive Games and published by Sony Computer Entertainment for the PlayStation 4.
+Until Dawn is a 2015 interactive drama horror video game developed by Supermassive Games and published by Sony Computer Entertainment for the PlayStation 4.
 Players assume control of eight young adults who have to survive on Blackwood Mountain when their lives are threatened.
-The game features a butterfly effect system in which players must make choices that may change the story.
+The game features a hyperlink cinema-esque for its multilinear narratives and butterfly effect system in which players must make choices that may change the story.
 All playable characters can survive or die, depending on the choices made.
 Players explore the environment from a third-person perspective and find clues that may help solve the mystery.
 The game was originally planned as a first-person game for the PlayStation 3's motion controller PlayStation Move.
 The motion controls were dropped when it became a PlayStation 4 game.
 The story was written by Larry Fessenden and Graham Reznick, who sought to create the video game equivalent of a slasher film.
 The development team took inspiration from various sources.
 These include the movies Evil Dead II and Poltergeist, and video games Heavy Rain, Resident Evil, and Silent Hill.
 To ensure the game was scary, the team used a galvanic skin response test to measure playtesters' fear levels when playing it.
 Jason Graves composed the soundtrack and Guerrilla Games' Decima game engine was used for the graphics.
-Several noted actors, including Rami Malek, Hayden Panettiere, Meaghan Martin, Brett Dalton, Nichole Bloom, and Peter Stormare, provided motion capture and voice acting.
+Several noted actors, including Rami Malek, Hayden Panettiere, Meaghan Martin, Brett Dalton, Jordan Fisher, Nichole Bloom, and Peter Stormare, provided motion capture and voice acting.
 Until Dawn was announced at Gamescom 2012 and released in August 2015.
 Although the title received little marketing effort from Sony, its sales surpassed expectations.
 The game received generally positive reviews.
-Critics praised the branching story, butterfly effect system, world building, characters, and use of quick time events.
-Criticism was aimed at the controls and dialogue.
+Critics praised the branching nature of the story, butterfly effect system, world building, characters, and use of quick time events.
+Criticisms were aimed at the gameplay, particularly the incorporation of motion controls, while its writing and direction received more mixed responses.
 Until Dawn was nominated for multiple year-end accolades.
 Supermassive followed the game with a virtual reality spin-off, Until Dawn: Rush of Blood (2016), and a prequel, The Inpatient (2018).